 3. Explore our holiday parks

 Things to do in Bridport, don’t come much better than a stay at our holiday parks.
 Rockley Park is an excellent choice as it sits on the mouth of the Rock Lea River.
 It's home to a whole heap of features that make memories to last a lifetime.
-Be sure to check out the mini sports and nature trail here.
+Be sure to check out the nature trail here.